dnsimple/dnsimple-support/content/articles/purchasing-ssl-certificates.markdown

 ---
 title: Purchasing an SSL Certificate
-excerpt: How to purchase an SSL certificate for a domain.
+excerpt: Instructions to purchase an SSL certificate for a domain with DNSimple.
 categories:
 - SSL Certificates
 ---